Inversion of sea surface currents from satellite-derived SST-SSH synergies with 4DVarNets: Methods

-where $\lambda_1$, $\lambda_2$, and $\gamma$ are Lagrangian multipliers.
-State $\mathbf{x}$ combines SSH and SSC components referred to as $x_\mathrm{SSH}$ and $x_\mathrm{SSC}$.
+and SSC components referred to as $\mathbf{x}_\mathrm{SSH}$ and $\mathbf{x}_\mathrm{SSC}$ such that $\mathbf{x}=(\mathbf{x}_\mathrm{SSH},\mathbf{x}_\mathrm{u},\mathbf{x}_\mathrm{v})$.
 Besides, as in \citep{fablet_multimodal_2022}, we adopt a two-scale decomposition of the SSH fields to explicitly use both raw altimetry data and DUACS coarse-scale interpolation as observation data\footnote{We refer the reader to \citep{fablet_multimodal_2022} for a detailed description of this two-scale decomposition of the SSH component of the state $\mathbf{x}$.}. $\Omega$ refers to a masking operator to account for observation gaps in the altimetry data as well as for the fact that the SSC component is never directly observed.

 Operators $g()$ and $h()$ are trainable operators which aim at extracting relevant features from SST observations $z$ to match features extracted from state $x$.
 Following \citep{fablet_multimodal_2022}, we parameterize $g()$ and $h()$ as non-linear convolutional networks using four convolutional layers and tanh activations.
 In our experiments, we exploit a 20-dimensional feature space for multimodal term $\left \|g\left ( \mathbf{x} \right) - h\left ( \mathbf{z} \right) \right \|^2$.